olegsych/monitor/README.md

 `Monitor` provides an API focused on the application types and methods.
 The `IMonitor` interface will be injected in the application code, typically by the dependency injection container.
 It allows the application code to create an `IInstrument` for instrumenting a particular method.
-The example below shows how a measurement of method duration, its input and possible can be recorded.
+The example below shows how an observation of method duration, its input and possible can be recorded.

 ```C#